 Christmas markets are something that has really taken off in the UK during the past 10 years.
 We’ve always had farmers markets here, but seasonal stalls selling gifts, roasted chestnuts and hot pork rolls are now just as popular during the winter months.
 They’re often accompanied by temporary ice rinks like the one we visited in November at Winchester Cathedral.

 Even if you’re not a skater it’s great fun watching the more adventurous visitors wobble around the ice in thick coats and bobble hats.
 If you want to experience the type of winter you see on traditional Christmas cards, then a visit to the UK is a must.

 Nicole from The Passport Kids

-The resort offers many family friendly amenities and activities including daycare and kids ski & ride school directly on the resort.
-Enjoy some outdoors winter fun with snowboarding, skiing, snowshoeing or sledding; then cozy up by the fire with some hot chocolate.
+The resort offers many family-friendly amenities and activities including daycare and kids ski & ride school directly on the resort.
+Enjoy some outdoor winter fun with snowboarding, skiing, snowshoeing or sledding; then cozy up by the fire with some hot chocolate.

 The resort and city of Whitefish offer a small town American feel where life slows down for a while but still offers great selection of hotels, restaurants and shopping.
 The beauty of the natural wilderness is breathtaking and your family will be able to explore the mountain together as they “Ski the Fish”.

 When thinking winter destinations, the first place that will always come to mind for us is Zakopane in Poland.
 We spent our first white Christmas in Zakopane with Simon’s extended family a few years back and it is one of those experiences that stays with you.

 Our own kids weren’t born yet, but we travelled with younger siblings and family friends, plus being in the snow tends to bring out the child in most of us… yes, there were snowball fights!